-&lt;sup>2 U.S. Fish and Wildlife Service.
+2 U.S. Fish and Wildlife Service.

-&lt;sup>3 Florida Fish and Wildlife Conservation Commission.
+3 Florida Fish and Wildlife Conservation Commission.

-&lt;sup>4 These state classifications are pending reclassification in accordance with revisions to Rules 68A-27.003, 68A-27.0012 and 68A-27.0021, Florida Administrative Code, for managing imperiled species as adopted by the Florida Fish and Wildlife Conservation Commission on September 1, 2010, effective November 15, 2010.
+4 Species are listed as "Federally-designated endangered or threatened species" on the Florida Endangered and Threatened Species list but regulatory authorizations for take are only provided by the federal agency administering the species under the Endangered Species Act of 1973, as amended.
+These state classifications are pending reclassification in accordance with revisions to Rules 68A-27.003, 68A-27.005, 68A-27.0012 and 68A-27.0021, Florida Administrative Code, for managing imperiled species as adopted by the Florida Fish and Wildlife Conservation Commission on September 1, 2010, effective November 15, 2010.